K-12 Bullying Prevention Assemblies

 • The plays need a level, unobstructed acting area that measures at least 24 feet in width by 18 feet in depth.

-• Taproot brings all of its own sound equipment
+• Taproot will bring all of its own sound equipment.

 • The actors will need one hour prior to the assembly start time to set up and run a sound check.